bitnami/charts/incubator/suitecrm/README.md

     stable/suitecrm
 ```

-The above command sets the suitecrm administrator account username and password to `admin` and `password` respectively.
+The above command sets the SuiteCRM administrator account username and password to `admin` and `password` respectively.
 Additionally it sets the MariaDB `root` user password to `secretpassword`.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,